Enforcement of Remedies Against Unfair Foreign Taxes

 The OECD also proposed Pillar 1, which would allocate some taxing rights to countries in which consumers are located rather than based upon the location of a business.
 During consideration of this issue, many countries enacted digital services taxes, which taxed revenues (not profits).
 In some cases these taxes were scheduled to be repealed if Pillar 1 were adopted.
 Countries retaining digital services taxes would not be allowed Pillar 1 taxing rights.
 (See CRS Report R47988, The OECD/G20 Pillar 1 and Digital Services Taxes: A Comparison, by Jane G. Gravelle.)
 Pillar 1 will not likely take effect without U.S. agreement.

 The Office of the United States Trade Representative (USTR) determined that digital services taxes in a number of countries discriminated against U.S. firms.
-Part of this large share of taxes paid by U.S. firms is due to their domination of the digital services sector, but there are also practices that appear to target U.S. firms, according to the USTR report.
+Part of this large share of taxes paid by U.S. firms is due to their domination of the digital services sector, but some practices appear to target U.S. firms, according to the report.

 Proposed Tax Revision

-The provision in H.R.
-1 would impose an additional tax on foreign individuals and corporations whose governments impose "discriminatory" taxes on U.S. firms.
-The tax would start at 5% and increase in 5-percentage-point increments per year, up to a maximum of 20 percentage points or up to a total of 50% of the income (current and proposed) on passive income.
+The provision in the House-passed version of H.R.
+1 would have imposed an additional tax on foreign individuals and corporations whose governments impose "discriminatory" taxes on U.S. firms.
+The tax would start at 5% and increase in 5-percentage-point increments per year, up to a maximum of 20% or up to a total of 50%.

 Discriminatory taxes would include taxes imposed on U.S. firms under the UTPR, digital services taxes, diverted profits taxes, and certain other foreign taxes deemed discriminatory.